The Marginalia Problem

 The wind came up off the page.

-— and the oh came whether she wanted it or not, because the body narrates even when the mind won't, and the moor went transparent in its practiced order: water, then smell, then slope, then the woman on the road who did not turn this time, and then the café, slamming back into place around her at 9:14 and some seconds, her hand fisted in the air above the open book.
+— and the oh came whether she wanted it or not, because the body narrates even when the mind won't, and the moor went transparent in its practiced order: water, then smell, then slope, then the woman on the road, who did not turn this time, and then the café, slamming back into place around her at 9:14 and some seconds, her hand fisted in the air above the open book.

 Her cuff was soaked to the elbow.

 She did not let herself feel anything yet.
 She interrogated it first, the way she'd have interrogated a witness she didn't trust.
 Tea?
-The thermos was capped, three feet away, dry.
+The thermos was capped, three feet off, dry.
 Spill?
-The table was dry, the book was dry, only the cuff and the hand were wet, in a clean line, as if she had dipped them in a sink that did not exist.
+The table was dry, the book was dry; only the cuff and the hand were wet, in a clean line, as if she had dipped them in a sink that did not exist.
 Sweat?
-Sweat is warm and it smells of fear, and this was cold and smelled — she lifted her hand to her face, and her skeptic's heart did something complicated and undignified — of wet earth and peat smoke, of a country she had never set foot in on a continent she could not afford.
+Sweat is warm and smells of fear, and this was cold and smelled — she lifted her hand to her face, and her skeptic's heart did something complicated and undignified — of wet earth and peat smoke, of a country she had never set foot in on a continent she could not afford.

 And that was the part Iyla had not designed for, the part no daydream in the history of tired imaginations had ever managed: a second person, frowning at the evidence, asking her to explain it.